 - The two MSP documentaries and public screening licenses

 - Your production will be highlighted on the MSP website, YouTube channel, and social media platforms

 Groups in the U.S. and abroad are invited to participate!
-Applications are due by September 23, and the webinars will start in early October (the exact date will be posted soon).
+The soft deadline for applications is September 25, and the webinars will start on October 10.
 Click here to apply.

 The webinars will discuss the nexus of masculinities, health and justice; how to help presenters craft powerful personal stories; recruiting presenters and co-sponsoring organizations; MSP group process (e.g., story circles, community-building); working with men who have perpetrated violence; legal/ethical issues and safety; program evaluation; and next steps in gender justice organizing.
 The webinars will be recorded and stored online for access anytime.

 The MSP Training Guide is a step-by-step, 65-page toolkit that discusses the MSP’s research background and educational approach; how to help presenters craft powerful stories; group facilitation; event production; creating MSP films and social media; how to work with men who have used violence; legal/ethical issues and safety; and other topics.
 It provides editable templates including a Call for Submissions, event introduction, press release, and feedback forms for audience members and presenters.